MIltiadisTavelis/RBF-Neural-Network/README.md

-# RBF-NN
+# RBF-Neural-Network
-Implementation of Radial Basis Function (RBF) Neural Network in java.
+Implementation of Radial Basis Function (RBF) Neural Network, with moving centers, in java.